achmadbauravindah/forecasting_goldprice_app/README.md

 - Displays the current gold price
 - Predicts future gold prices using the LSTM model
 - Visualizes the prediction results with interactive plots using Plotly Express
-- Evaluates the model using Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE)
+- Evaluates the model using Mean Absolute Error (MAE) and Mean Squared Error (MSE)
 - Allows selecting the prediction time range

 ## Preprocessing Data Steps